SchizoDuckie/CreateReadUpdateDelete.js/README.md

 Want to find related data?
 Instantiate an object, call Find() on it with the filters you need. the Promise that is returned will fire when your data has been fetched.

-If you're doing data storage right, you don't have to write *any* SQL, at all.

 Example, connecting to sqlite
 =============================